 Students who have completed an Intent to Graduate in the current spring semester or who graduated in the preceding fall semester or summer session may participate in commencement.
 For details about the commencement ceremony, please visit www.ccri.edu/commencement or call the Office of the Associate Vice President of Student Services at 401-825-2179.

 All students who need no more than 6 credit hours to complete their degree requirements are eligible to participate in the May commencement ceremony.
 These applicants must complete the Intent to Graduate and indicate their preference to “walk through” in the appropriate section of the form.
 PLEASE NOTE: If you fail to complete your requirements by the end of the Summer Term, you must re-complete the Intent to Graduate process the semester you actually complete your degree requirements.
-Each time you complete the process, you will be charged a non-refundable fee.

 To be recommended for graduation, a student must meet all degree requirements, as outlined in the college catalog, and complete the Intent to Graduate processing.
 In order to determine if you have successfully met all of your degree requirements, you must run a degree evaluation inMyCCRI.
 Click here - degree evaluation for instructions on how to run (and print) your degree evaluation.
 If your degree requirements have not been met, you should make an appointment with an advisor to discuss your evaluation.